faraz2891/react_vidly/readMe_installDependencies.txt

 *For Form Validation in this we use Joi, its vry powerful npm library for validation and to install it- npm i joi-browser@13.4

+*jwt decode- its use to decode json web token and fetch it information via payload. npm i jwt-decode@2.2.0